 Sorry, an error occurred.
 Please try again later.

 For active people, people with certain conditions, and people in hot environments, hydration is even more important.

 What makes hydration during activity a little trickier is that by the time you feel thirsty, you’re already losing fluid.
 But guzzling a bunch of water all at once in the middle of a workout may cause cramping.
-“It’s about knowing how much to drink to stay in the range of quenching your thirst and not making you feel gross,” he says.
+A good rule of thumb is to start drinking before you feel thirsty but stop when you feel recharged.

 Athletes need to learn what works best for them.
-And, he notes, people with kidney disease should always work with their doctor to come up with a hydration plan.
+Additionally, people with kidney disease should always work with their doctor to come up with a hydration plan.

 Too Much Water or Not Enough Water Are Both Problems

 Dehydration is when you are losing more fluid than you’re taking in.
 This fluid deficit means that the systems in your body don’t have the fluid they need to work as they should.

 Mild dehydration can make you feel dizzy or tired.
 Extreme dehydration can cause confusion, rapid breathing, and rapid heartbeat.
 It can be life threatening if severe.